khalil-hub/Life-expectancy-analysis-Japan/README.md

 Scaling ensures that all numerical features contribute equally to the model therefore making sure that different features (eg. life expectancy in years and salaries in millions) have the same range will ensure consistency with machine learning models that are sensitive to the scale of numerical values (eg. linear regression, NN, clustering).
 This would involve either Standardization or Normalization or applying a log transformtaion
 - Standardization: scale the data to have a mean of 0 and a standard deviation of 1 and is very useful for algorithms that assume normally distributed data like SVM, PCA using **SrandardScaler()**
 - Normalization: scale the data to fit within a specific range such as [0, 1] and is very Useful for when absolute values matter eg. distance based algorithm like KNN using **MinMaxScaler()**
+-Log transform: apply logarithmic function to the data to handle skewness, and compress large ranges.
+**log()**
 8. *Save the cleaned data*
 Store the cleaned and processed dataset for future use (Check Cleaned_Japan_Life_Expectancy.xlsx file)